Do MLLMs Really Understand the Charts?: Related Work

-RL has been successfully employed to significantly enhance the reasoning abilities of Large Language Models (LLMs)~\cite{guo2025deepseek}, particularly in complex domains like mathematics and coding~\cite{shao2024deepseekmath}.
-Inspired by this success in language-only models, several works have begun to apply similar RL-based paradigms to MLLMs~\cite{feng2025video,tan2025reason,huang2025vision}, successfully activating their visual reasoning capabilities on various challenging tasks (e.g., visual counting, spatial transformation).
-Building on these advancements, our work adapts and applies an RL-based framework to the specialized domain of chart understanding.
+Reinforcement Learning (RL) has been successfully employed to enhance the reasoning abilities of Large Language Models (LLMs), allowing them to move beyond the static data distributions of SFT~\citep{ouyang2022training}.
+By learning from reward feedback, models have shown significant improvements in complex domains like mathematics and coding~\citep{guo2025deepseek, shao2024deepseekmath}.
+Inspired by this success, several works have begun to apply similar RL-based paradigms to MLLMs~\citep{feng2025video,tan2025reason,huang2025vision}, activating their visual reasoning on tasks like visual counting and spatial transformation.
+Building on these advancements, our work adapts this powerful paradigm to the specialized domain of chart understanding.